JefGreen/time-it/README.md

 # time-it
-Short snippet to log a function's duration and arguments
+Short snippet to log a function's duration and keyword arguments

 ## Usage exemple